snitko/mmmenu/README.markdown

 as you want and you don't need to define a markup for each level: the deepest level markup defined will be used for all of the deeper levels.

-Moreover, if you might want to highlight `li` tag and pass some class to `a` tag, you can do it like this:
+Moreover, you might want to highlight `li` tag and pass some class to `a` tag, you can do it like this:

     def build_mmmenu(menu)